 The Foxwell NT301

-The Foxwell NT301 follows the design language of the Ancel AD410 – but takes things up a notch.
-The code reader is also slightly larger and importantly, is designed with a rubber sleeve that protects the unit’s case, ensuring overall durability.
+The Foxwell NT301 follows the design language of the Ancel AD410, but takes things up a notch.
+The code reader is also slightly larger and, importantly, is designed with a rubber sleeve that protects the unit’s case, ensuring overall durability (especially when exposed to harsh, unforgiving environments).

-However. what got me hooked on the NT301 wasn’t its physical attributes: it was its dedication to the auto DIY community.
+However, what got me hooked on the NT301 wasn’t its physical attributes: it was its dedication to the auto DIY community (and all that self-repair represents).

-It truly is a beauty to hold, use and keep.
+It truly is a beauty to hold, use, and keep around.

 Here’s a detailed review of the NT301: I called it a BIG bundle of surprises.